akgnah/fanfou-py/README.rst

    >>> args = {'image': 'test.jpg', 'mode': 'lite'}
    >>> body, headers = fanfou.pack_image(args)
    >>> resp = client.account.update_profile_image(body, headers)
+   >>> # or, resp = client.request('/account/update_profile_image', 'POST', body, headers)
    >>> print(resp.code)
    >>>
    >>> # upload photo
-   >>> args = {'photo': 'http://static2.fanfou.com/img/fanfou.png', 'status': 'upload online photo'}
+   >>> args = {'photo': 'http://static.fanfou.com/img/fanfou.png', 'status': 'upload online photo'}
    >>> body, headers = fanfou.pack_image(args)
    >>> resp = client.photos.upload(body, headers)
    >>> print(resp.code)

 Just put the filename in the args, then pack_image it, and then you can access API.
-Image file can be local or network files, pack_image will auto read it.
+The image file can be local or network file, pack_image will auto read it.

 Sometimes you want to provide binary bytes instead of filename when you're writing a webapp, because the data you get from the form is binary. (like `m.setq.me <http://m.setq.me>`_)